jnaidu/Developer-Portal-GitBook/managing_roles/grant_roles.md

 * Solution Center Instance Administrator

 #### Steps:
+1. Click the **Solutions** tab.
-1. On the left panel of the **Solution Center**, click **Solutions**.
+2. On the left panel of the **Solution Center**, click **Solutions**.
 A list of all the solutions for your company that have access to the solution center will be displayed.
-2. Select your solution by clicking on the solution name.
+3. Select your solution by clicking on the solution name.
-3. Click the **Instances** tab.
 A list of all the instances for the selected solution will be displayed.
 4. Select an instance by clicking on the instance name to retrieve an instance.
 5. Click the **Users** tab.
 A list of all the users for your instance will be displayed.
-6. To assign the role, select or lookup the desired use.
+6. Select a user by clicking on the edit icon next to the desired user name.
-7. Under the **Assign Role/s** section, check the boxes next to the desired roles, and click the **Add** button.
+7. Check the box next to **INSTANCE ADMIN**, and click the **Save** button to assign the solution admin role to the user.